samuelhenshaw2020/vue-interswitch/README.md

 ## Handle Error Event
-To handle errors, an event is emitted when there is an error, hence binding an `function` to handle the error and get the error message or error stack trace (for `debug=true` mode only).
+Within the module, an event emitter is used to emit errors, hence binding a `function` to handle the error and get the error message or error stack trace (for `debug=true` mode only).
 Below is a guide

-**Note**: to get dev level error with stack trace set `debug=true` on the `<Interswitch :debug="true" />` component then bind a function to the emitter event
+**Note**: to get development level error with stack trace set `debug=true` on the `<Interswitch :debug="true" />` component then bind function to the  `@error` event on the component. see guide below.

 ```js
     /**